Endometrial receptivity array (ERA).

 Risks of endometrial receptivity array

-As this procedure requires obtaining a biopsy of the endometrium patients can experience cramping and there is a small risk of infection and bleeding.
-There is also a very small chance of uterine perforation.
+As this procedure requires obtaining a biopsy of the endometrium patients can experience cramping and there is a small risk of bleeding.
+It is not common for patients to have an infection after the biopsy but there is a small risk that if you have an infection within your cervix before the biopsy, this may cause the infection to spread into the uterus.
+Your clinic can treat this if necessary.
 The biopsy may need to be repeated in the rare event that either the results are inconclusive, or the biopsy fails to obtain a sufficient quantity or quality of tissue for testing.

-One RCT has been performed to study the effectiveness of ERA at increasing a patient’s chances of having a baby.
-The outcomes of the study were promising but the results did not prove that ERA made a true difference to the patient’s chances of having a baby and we can’t be certain of their reliability.
+Only one high quality randomised controlled trial (RCT) has been performed to study the effectiveness of endometrial receptivity testing at increasing a patient’s chances of having a baby.
+The outcomes of the study were promising but the results did not prove that endometrial receptivity testing made a difference to the patient’s chances of having a baby and we can’t be certain of their reliability.
+Another study, of a lower quality, has shown that the chances of having a baby were reduced with endometrial receptivity testing.

 Your next step.